sugarlabs/GSoC/Ideas-2026.md

 This might be done by implementing lightweight, privacy-friendly instrumentation to collect anonymous statistical data (as mentioned above).

-This project is try to address the performance issues.
+This project tries to address the performance issues.

 **Project Length**<br>